metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana.md

 author: srinivasvalekar
 ---

-In this tutorial, we will look how tokens(especially NFT) are transferred programmatically on Solana using **Anchor framework**.
+Understand how spl-tokens tokens transfer work in Solana using **Anchor framework**.

 ## Prerequisites